Arjun Suravaram

 Arjun Suravaram is a 2019 Indian Telugu-language action thriller film written and directed by T. Santhosh.
 The film stars Nikhil Siddharth and Lavanya Tripathi.
 It is produced by Rajkumar Akella, and presented by B. Madhu on the Movie Dynamix banner.
 Sam C. S. composed the film's music, while Naveen Nooli handled the editing and Suryaa handled the cinematography.
 It is a remake of the director's own Tamil film Kanithan (2016).
-The film released on 29 November 2019.
+The film released on 29 November 2019 after a series of delays, like the original Tamil film had faced.
 It received positive reviews from critics and was commercially successful.

 Plot

 The film's story takes place in the backdrop of News television channels.
 The protagonist Arjun Suravaram (Nikhil Siddharth), is a third-generation journalist who takes to the profession despite opposition from his idealistic but now skeptical father (Nagineedu), who feels that the fourth estate has lost its moral compass in the present times and hence his son should stay away from journalism.
 Arjun nurses a deep desire and dream to become an investigative journalist with an international TV Channel of repute.
 However, as feared by his father, the young reporter gets himself trapped in a fake educational loan and certificate scam, which he must now unearth in order to prove his innocence and to help the society at large by cleansing the system of such evils.
 Kavya (Lavanya Tripathi) is Arjun's love interest, an aspiring journalist, and the daughter of the owner (Kedar Shankara) of a TV channel that Arjun works for.
 Together as they try to unravel the mystery of the scam, they discover that there is a far more sinister network beneath the surface, and their life is under grave threat from the evil forces.